Emerge/level-subkey/README.md

 //hooks a key, and the key can be relative or absolute key path and minimatch supports. db.pre("a*", function (ch, add) {
-  //add(false) means do not put this key into storage. add({
+  //NOTE: add(false) means do not put this key into storage. add({
     key: ''+Date.now(),
     value: ch.key,